 We develop innovative and secure euro banknotes

-The Eurosystem develops secure banknotes that are protected by the latest and most effective technologies to make them highly resistant to counterfeiting and easy to authenticate.
-We ensure the authenticity and high quality of euro banknotes in circulation and enforce strict standards for the checking and authentication of banknotes by banks and professional cash handlers.
+Euro banknotes are protected by the latest and most effective technologies to make them highly resistant to counterfeiting and easy to authenticate.
+We ensure the authenticity and high quality of euro banknotes in circulation and enforce strict standards for how banks and professional cash handlers check and authenticate them.
 The European Commission’s PERICLES programme is also encouraging the development of security features for potential future upgrades of the current euro coin denominations.
-Last but not least, we ensure that the design of euro banknotes is one that Europeans can identify with.
+Last but not least, we aim for the design of euro banknotes to be one that Europeans can identify with.

 We keep banknotes safe and sustainable